 - Volunteer lawyers and law students meet with clients for 45 minutes to an hour.
 The law student is responsible to take detailed notes so that he/she can draft a summary of the advice the attorney gives and a plan of action for the client to take with him/her after the clinic.

 Why should students get involved?

-- It is satisfying to know that you are helping microentrepreneurs who otherwise may not be able to get legal assistance and access to resources and who will ultimately run a success local business.
+- Students can make a difference by helping microentrepreneurs who otherwise may not be able to get legal assistance and access to resources and who will ultimately run a success local business.

 - You will learn legal practice skills like client interviewing, legal analysis, and written communication.
 You will also learn about various legal areas of business law including contracts, business formation, and intellectual property.

 - The volunteer lawyers work in a variety of settings ranging from the largest law firms in Seattle to mid-size firms to solo practitioners.
 You will have an opportunity to network with transactional lawyers and work side by side with them.

 What kind of a commitment do you need to make to be involved?

 - Law students must attend a 4-hour Microenterprise 101 training which is scheduled for Thursday, October 2, 2014 and volunteer for at least one clinic throughout the year (which runs from October through June).